bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-blockchain.md

 You can't stuff anything in between.
 You can't change anything back in the history without making everything that follows invalid.

-Host: 00:13:20
+Adam Jonas: 00:13:20

 A couple of questions come out of that.
 One, how does someone get a Genesis block when they're syncing for the first time?

 Mark Erhardt: 00:13:26

-The Genesis block is hard-coded in the software, right?
+The Genesis block is hard-coded in the software.
 It's sort of like the anchor point for the whole blockchain.

-Host: 00:13:33
+Adam Jonas: 00:13:33

 And two, wouldn't it make sense when one is syncing and getting the whole history, that they can ask a bunch of different nodes out of order and then assemble it locally?
 That would be faster, right?